Decoherence by Optical Phonons in GaN Defect Single-Photon Emitters: Introduction

-In this work, we investigate single-photon defect emitters, integrated with solid immersion lenses, in HVPE grown GaN epitaxial layers and study the temperature dependence of their emission spectra.
-Our experimental results show that the ZPL linewidth increases monotonically with the temperature and does not exhibit a S-shape temperature dependence.
-At temperatures below $\sim$50 K, the ZPL has a Gaussian lineshape and the linewidth saturates at values in the 0.7-1 meV range (0.2-0.3 nm range).
+Our experimental results show that at temperatures below $\sim$50 K, the ZPL has a Gaussian lineshape and the linewidth saturates at values in the 0.7-1 meV range (0.2-0.3 nm range).
 This low temperature linewidth is attributed to spectral diffusion.
-At temperatures above $\sim$125 K, the ZPL acquires a Lorentzian lineshape but the temperature dependence of the linewidth does not follow any of the power laws that work for many other solid state SPEs (discussed above).
-To explain the observed temperature dependence, we propose a model in which decoherence and linewidth broadening occurs by absorption/emission of optical phonons in an elastic Raman process.
+As the temperature increases, the ZPL lineshape evolves from a Gaussian into a Lorentzian.
+Interestingly, the temperature dependence of the linewidth does not follow any of the power laws that work for many other solid state SPEs (discussed above).
+We propose a model in which decoherence and linewidth broadening occurs by absorption/emission of optical phonons in an elastic Raman process.
 The linewidth data matches the model closely and the optical phonon energy extracted by fitting the model to the data is found to be $\sim$19 meV, a value that matches the energy of the lowest $E_{2}(low)$ Raman-active optical phonon band in GaN remarkably well.
 Our work helps to elucidate the nature of the SPEs in GaN and the physics associated with their decoherence as a result of defect-phonon interactions.
+Since a low energy optical phonon band ($E_{2}(low)$) is a feature of most group III-V nitrides with a wurtzite crystal structure, including AlN and hBN, we expect our proposed decoherence mechanism to play an important role in defect emitters in these materials as well.
+In fact, recent works on hBN SPEs have already pointed out the absence of power law temperature dependence of the ZPL linewidth~\cite{jungwirth2016temperature,akbari2021temperature}.